aieeiee/self-hosted-ai-domain-kit/README.md

 - **.cache/ollama/** - Cache directory for Ollama models

+## Project Structure Usage

+This repository contains different configurations tailored for specific use cases.
+Please choose the one that best fits your needs:

+- **`self-hosted-ai-domain-kit_o/`**: Use this configuration when you want to host a single domain with an HTTPS certificate.
+This is ideal for simpler setups where only one service or application needs to be exposed.

+- **`self-hosted-ai-domain-kit_multi/`**: Opt for this setup if you need to host multiple domains or subdomains, each with its own HTTPS certificate.
+It uses a `dynamic.yml` file to route traffic to the appropriate services.
+This is suitable for more complex deployments involving several applications.

+- **`self-hosted-ai-domain-kit_m_sub/`**: This configuration is designed for scenarios where you are connecting multiple domains/subdomains, and this particular instance acts as a 'sub' or 'worker' machine.
+It operates without its own Traefik instance, relying on an external router or load balancer for traffic management and SSL termination.

 ## Accessing local files

 The shared folders are mounted to the n8n container to allow access to files on disk: